dennisXZX/devops-notes/AWS-S3.md

 - You are charged for S3 by `storage`, `requests`, `storage management pricing` (different storage tiers), `data transfer pricing`, `transfer acceleration` and `cross region replication pricing`.

+- You can set up access control to your buckets using:
+ - Bucket Policies - applied at a bucket level (use policy generator to generate a bucket policy)
+ - Access Control Lists - applied at an object level

 #### S3 storage Classes

 - S3 Standard: stored redundantly across multiple devices in multiple facilities, and is designed to sustain the loss of 2 facilities concurrently.